Unboxed-Software/solana-course/content/transfer-hook.md

 The Transfer Hook Interface specifies the following [instructions](https://github.com/solana-labs/solana-program-library/blob/master/token/transfer-hook/interface/src/instruction.rs):

-- `Execute`: An instruction that the Token Extension program invokes on every token transfer.
+- `Execute`: An instruction that the Token Extension program invokes on every token transfer
-- `InitializeExtraAccountMetaList` (optional): Creates an account (`extra_account_meta_list`) that stores a list of additional accounts required by the `Execute` instruction.
+- `InitializeExtraAccountMetaList` (optional): Creates an account (`extra_account_meta_list`) that stores a list of additional accounts required by the `Execute` instruction
-- `UpdateExtraAccountMetaList` (optional): Updates the list of additional accounts by overwriting the existing list.
+- `UpdateExtraAccountMetaList` (optional): Updates the list of additional accounts by overwriting the existing list

-It is technically not required to implement the `InitializeExtraAccountMetaList` instruction using the interface, but it is required to have the `extra_account_meta_list`.
+Technically it is not required to implement the `InitializeExtraAccountMetaList` instruction using the interface, but it is required to have the `extra_account_meta_list` instruction.
 This list can be created by any instruction on a Transfer Hook program.
 However, the Program Derived Address (PDA) for the account must be derived using the following seeds:

 - The hard coded string `extra-account-metas`
 - The Mint Account address